 Applicants should have at least two years of undergraduate training in a foreign language or equivalent language experience.

-The GRE requirement is waived for all students applying for admission in the fall, 2020.
+The GRE is no longer required for students applying for admission to any graduate program in the Department of History.
 Applicants need not include GRE scores, as the Department will no longer take them into consideration for admission.
 If you have any questions about the GRE test scores please feel free to email the Director of Graduate Studies.